Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Conclusions

 \section{Conclusions}

 In summary, we highlight a more accurate quantum mechanical model of a maser.
 It moves beyond the typical MFA, featuring a binned distribution of couplings of emitters to the cavity mode, found through an electromagnetic field solver.
 Through QuantumCumulants.jl, we generated a complete set of coupled differential equations for the time evolution of the expectation values of operators.
 These were derived from the Quantum Langevin equation, which contained both the Tavis-Cummings Hamiltonian weighted over bins of emitters and jump operators.
-We solved them for an optically-pumped PP maser using 10 bins and compared the solutions to experimental data, namely the output power over time.
-We had greater success in replicating quantum dynamics (collective Rabi oscillations) than the MFA, with an R$^2$ value of 0.774 compared to 0.265; however, neither model accounts for time-dependent heating and its effect on the oscillation frequency and the steady-state.

-We note here that a similarly large reduction in the effective number of molecules participating in the maser process was needed to fit the data measured in Ref.~\cite{wu2020room}; in this paper's simulation, a dimensionless factor, $\eta_\textrm{opt} = 0.054$, was included to reduce the pump rate (and thus the number of pentacene molecules arriving in T$_1$) to achieve a better fit.
-Though several potential culprit(s) can be speculated about [\textit{e.g.}, poorer-than-expected optical coupling due to scattering, a lower-than-calculated concentration of pentacene in the crystal due to chemical reactions and/or zone refining (here regarding pentacene as an impurity) during crystal growth, or the loss of isolated = solvated (and thus `active') pentacene due to dimerisation/nano-aggregation], the seemingly low participation fraction remains inadequately explained.

-Having validated the model, we explore how quantum effects affect maser performance.
+We solved them for an optically-pumped PTP maser using 10 bins and compared the solutions to experimental data, namely the output power over time.
+We had greater success in replicating quantum dynamics (collective Rabi oscillations) than the MFA, with an R$^2$ value of 0.774 compared to 0.265; however, neither model accounts for time-dependent heating and its effect on the oscillation frequency and the steady-state.\\ We note here that a similarly large reduction in the effective number of molecules participating in the maser process was needed to fit the data measured in Ref.~\cite{wu2020room}.
+Though several potential culprit(s) can be speculated about [\textit{e.g.}, poorer-than-expected optical coupling due to scattering, a lower-than-calculated concentration of pentacene in the crystal due to chemical reactions and/or zone refining (here regarding pentacene as an impurity) during crystal growth, or the loss of isolated = solvated (and thus `active') pentacene due to dimerisation/nano-aggregation], the seemingly low participation fraction remains inadequately explained. \\ Having validated the model, we explore how quantum effects affect maser performance.
 Namely, we constructed artificial Gaussian distributions of coupling with varying widths to study the effects on maser dynamics.
 As the standard deviation was increased from 0, an increase in the required pumping power was observed, which is a consequence of the saturation of more strongly coupled bins.
 Despite this, the steady-state output power remained robust against the spreading out of the spin-photon coupling.